att-cloudnative-labs/kubesweeper/README.md

   * 144
     * If the pod restart threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then Kubernetes Deployment Crawler will delete the associated resources

+Function configurations can be found in ~/helm/kubecrawler/values.yaml

+*name: Name to use for deployment.
+*image: Image used in deployment.
+*cron: Cron expression used to schedule Crawler.
+Any valid cron expression can be used.
+*namespace: Namespace job will be deployed in.

 ## Contributing